gchq/gaffer-doc/docs/user-guide/apis/rest-api.md

-# Querying Using the Rest API
+# Using the Rest API

 These sections will cover the usage of the Gaffer rest API to perform queries and operations on a graph.
-This guide should cover a lot of the use cases a user may face; however, please refer to the [reference guide](../../../../reference/intro.md) for a full list of whats possible.
+This guide should cover a lot of the use cases a user may face; however, please refer to the [reference guide](../../reference/intro.md) for a full list of whats possible.

 ## What is the Rest API?